cms-tau-pog/TauFW/Plotter/README.md

 ## Sample
-A [`Sample`](python/sample/Sample.py) class is provided to contain a sample' information, like title (for legends), filename, cross section, normalization, etc.
+A [`Sample`](python/sample/Sample.py) class is provided to contain and interface your analysis ntuples (`pico`).
+It keeps track of a sample's information like title (for legends), filename, cross section, normalization, etc.
 To initialize, you need to pass a unique name, a title (for legends) and a filename:
 ```
 sample = Sample("TT,"t#bar{t}","TT_mutau.root",831.76)